Mubarak Abdullah Al-Mubarak Al-Sabah

 Sheikh Mubarak Abdullah Al-Mubarak Al-Sabah is a Kuwaiti entrepreneur and a notable member of the House of Sabah, the ruling family of Kuwait.
-He is the founder and chairman of Action Hotels.
-He is the founder and chairman of Action Hotels and Action Real Estate, as well as vice-chairman of their parent family holding company Action Group Holdings.
+He is the founder and chairman of Action Hotels, Action Real Estate and Action Hotels, as well as vice-chairman of their parent family holding company Action Group Holdings.
 Mubarak was also previously the founding chairman of the Qurain Petrochemical Industries Company until its merger in 2022 with the Kuwait Projects Company (Holding).

 Early life and education

 Mubarak Abdullah Al-Mubarak Al-Sabah is the son of Souad Al-Sabah, an economist, writer and poet, and Abdullah Mubarak Al-Sabah, the Deputy Emir of Kuwait in the 1950s and the youngest son of Mubarak Al-Sabah.

 Mubarak graduated from the Royal Military Academy Sandhurst.
 He subsequently joined the Kuwait Military Forces where he served as an Armoured Officer.
 Mubarak later graduated from the University of Buckingham with an undergraduate degree in Politics with Economics.
 He continued his studies in International Relations, graduating with a Master’s Degree from University of Cambridge.